IntegerMan/deep-reinforcement-learning/p3_collab-compet/Report.md

 It uses an OUNoise generator to help converge on optimal scenarios sooner.

 The actors and critics have 2 hidden layers with 256 nodes in each layer.
 These use batch normalization and relu activation for both layers.
+Backpropagation is used to help train the networks.

 The agent itself used the following hyperparameters: